Synnotech-AG/Synnotech.RavenDB/README.md

 # What does Synnotech.RavenDB offer you?

 Synnotech.RavenDB implements the session abstractions of [Synnotech.DatabaseAbstractions](https://github.com/Synnotech-AG/Synnotech.DatabaseAbstractions) for RavenDB 5 or newer.
 This allows you to simplify your the code in your data access layer.
-Furthermore, Synnotech.RavenDB provides you with configure your DI container with one call when you want to use the Synnotech default settings for RavenDB.
+Furthermore, Synnotech.RavenDB allows you to configure your DI container with one call when you want to use the Synnotech default settings for RavenDB.

 # Default configuration